Applying for an early old-age pension from the age of 57 or 60

 Employment/self-employment

-People in receipt of an early old-age pension are permitted to engage in a professional activity.
+As a recipient of an early retirement pension, you may engage in gainful employment.
 However, the pension is subject to anti-accumulation rules if combined with earned income.

-- may earn income as an employee, without their pension being reduced or withdrawn, provided such earned income is less than one third of the social minimum wage (SMW);
+• you may earn income as an employee, without your pension being reduced or withdrawn, provided such earned income is less than one third of the social minimum wage;

-- who, as an employee, earns more than one third of the minimum social wage, may receive both their pension and a salary, provided that the aggregate amount does not exceed the average of the 5 highest annual salaries in their career for which contributions have been paid.
+• you can, as an employee, earn more than one third of the social minimum wage, in which case you receive both your pension and a salary, provided that the aggregate amount does not exceed the average of the 5 highest annual salaries in your career for which contributions have been paid.
 If that cap is exceeded, the pension is reduced in relation to that limit;

 SMW: social minimum wage